Charles-Gormley/Praxi/README.md

-# Notes to Textbook Converter
+# Praxi - The Notes to Textbook Converter

 This project contains a Python script that converts a set of notes into a structured markdown textbook using the OpenAI GPT model.
 It processes input notes, generates detailed sections for each concept, and compiles them into a cohesive markdown document.